Strategic Financial Management

 QUESTION 5

-(a) Explain the key findings (stylised facts) of John Lintner’s empirical study of firms’ dividend policies.
+(a) Explain the key findings (stylized facts) of John Lintner’s empirical study of firms’ dividend policies.
 To what extent do these findings tell us that information asymmetry determines dividend policy?
 What other market imperfections are consistent with Lintner’s findings?

-(b) Assume that the tax treatment of capital gains is not the same as tax treatment of dividend income.
+(b) Assume that the tax treatment of capital gains is not the same as the tax treatment of dividend income.
 Explain how specific groups of investors will have differing dividend policy preferences.
 How will firms react to this?